 One of the most exciting things about traveling is discovering the exciting tastes and flavors that other cultures enjoy.
 Sometimes you’ll find absolute delights that you could never replicate anywhere else, while other things are a little more…unusual.
-Icelandic food certainly offers a little bit of both!
+Traditional food in Iceland certainly offers a little bit of both!

 You’ve probably heard of some delicacies from Iceland, such as fermented shark, but there’s plenty more to discover.
 Don’t worry, it’s not all so fishy and there’s a surprising array of dishes to indulge in while you visit.
 In this guide, we’ll go through some of the must-try food in Iceland, including some top choices when eating out, snacking, and great picks from the market.